Skip to content

 Why differences in recycled aluminium impact carbon footprint

 You can contribute to a more sustainable world by buying products made with materials that have been used before.
-Wouldn’t you like to tell your friend that the new iPad you bought was manufactured with materials taken from the scrap heap?
+Wouldn’t you like to tell your friend that the new Iphone you bought was manufactured with materials taken from the scrap heap?

 I admit to feeling a little guilty, on occasion, after leaving a shop.
 Materialistic.
 That by buying something new, I’ll have to throw something else away.